 Show All Answers

-The annual tax bill for the average home increased about $60, or 6.4% compared to last year.
+If the proposed $0.585 tax rate is adopted, the average annual tax bill will increase about $73, or 7% compared to the average tax bill last year.
 It is important to note that property taxes are frozen and will not increase for those homeowners who have a senior/disabled exemption in place.
-1 out of every 4 homes benefits from the senior/disabled exemption.
+26% of homes benefits from the senior/disabled exemption.

 Please use our online calculator.

 PRECEDING YEAR'S TAX RATE $0.590000 per $100

 The effective tax rate is the total tax rate needed to raise the same amount of property tax revenue for the City of North Richland Hills from the same properties in both the 2017 tax year and the 2018 tax year.
 The rollback tax rate is the highest tax rate that the City of North Richland Hills may adopt before voters are entitled to petition for an election to limit the rate that may be approved to the rollback rate.

 The 58.5-cent tax rate will generate $2,331,674 or 7.9% more in revenue from property taxes for FY 2018-19 compared to last year.
 Of that amount, $454,771 is tax revenue generated from new construction.